JesseAldridge/heroku_app_checker/README.md

 Create a `secrets.py` file following the format in `secrets.py.fake_example`.

-Setup a remote server.
+Set up a remote server.
 Here is how I do it:

 Note, I haven't yet tested these instructions, so there's probably a few rough edges here and there.